byllynho/SellBackMart/docs/user_stories.md

   - Estimate: xxx
   - Priority: xxx
   - Status: xxx

+- US Delete item
+  - Description: As a User, I want to delete my posted item so that I can remove it from the app if it does not sell for a long time.
+  - Estimate: xxx
+  - Priority: xxx
+  - Status: xxx

 - US Mark an item as sold
   - Description: As a User, I will able to mark the item I post as sold, so that I can close the deal of this item.
   - Estimate: xxx